coreinfrastructure/best-practices-badge/doc/criteria.md

   <sup>[<a href="#crypto_published">crypto_published</a>]\*</sup>
-- <a name="crypto_call"></a>If the project software is an application or library, and its primary purpose is not to implement cryptography, then it MUST only call on software specifically designed to implement cryptographic functions;
+- <a name="crypto_call"></a>If the project software is an application or library, and its primary purpose is not to implement cryptography, then it SHOULD only call on software specifically designed to implement cryptographic functions;
-  it MUST NOT re-implement its own.
+  it SHOULD NOT re-implement its own.
   <sup>[<a href="#crypto_call">crypto_call</a>]\*</sup>
 - <a name="crypto_floss"></a>All project functionality that depends on cryptography MUST be implementable using FLOSS.
 See the